Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Want to smooth out your Glock trigger in the comfort of your own home?

-The Glock 25 cent trigger job is using polishing compound and polishing a couple of internal surfaces to get a smoother trigger.
+The Glock 25 cent trigger job uses polishing compound on a few internal surfaces to achieve a smoother trigger pull.

 Glock 25 Cent Trigger Job Polish Parts Diagram